AVP-USA PoliciesDownload Current Policy Here

 Amended September 8, 1998

 Amended May 30, 2010

 The primary purpose of AVP groups is to offer individuals tools for personal empowerment, enabling them to live their lives with dignity and self-respect.
 AVP facilitators serve the community by leading workshops with the goal of enhancing individual’s’ skills for peaceful reduction of conflict.

 Our method is experiential; we use a minimum of lecture.
 We believe that people have within themselves answers to their questions and problems.
 We encourage each other to search for solutions within ourselves, drawing on our own experiences and those of our communities.
 Workshops endeavor to break down barriers that prevent people from revealing their inner selves, thus enabling them to form friendships with other individuals, and to build a community.

 AVP has a spiritual base.
 AVP promotes no religious doctrine.
 We believe that there is a power available to everyone which, if we are open to it, can transform violent situations.
 We call this Transforming Power.

 The goal is to empower individuals to liberate themselves and others from violence by finding creative ways to resolve or manage conflict peacefully by being open to Transforming Power.

-• Facilitators need to be thoroughly familiar with the underlying principles of AVP, including the concept of Transforming Power, and endeavor to demonstrate those principles.
+• Facilitators need to be thoroughly familiar with the underlying principles of AVP as described in the AVP training materials, including the concept of Transforming Power, and endeavor to demonstrate those principles.

 • All workshop participation is voluntary.

-• A workshop leading to a certificate should be 18 – 22 program hours.
+• A workshop leading to a certificate should be eighteen (18) – to twenty-two (22) program hours.

 • Basic workshops include exercises designed to build self-esteem, mutual respect and community, and to facilitate learning the skills of listening, cooperation, communication and problem solving.
 Role-plays demonstrate how these skills influence creative nonviolent conflict resolution.